OmarAbdo/imageCompressor/README.md

 # imageCompressor
-A Python image compressor using Django
+A Python image compressor using Flask